osmbe/website/content/posts/2026-02-21-thank-you-joost.en.md

 More than anything, Joost is a true community builder.
 He brought people together - online and in real life - bridged gaps, eased tensions, and made sure everyone felt welcome.
 The atmosphere and openness that define OSM Belgium today are due in no small part to his efforts.

-Joost, thank you for everything you’ve done for OSM Belgium and for the global OpenStreetMap community.
+Joost, thank you for everything you've done for OSM Belgium and for the global OpenStreetMap community.
 We look forward to many more years of mapping, collaboration, and community-building together.